teejays/githubber/README.md

 * Request to be a contributer on this project.
 * Install Golang
 * Clone this package
-* Install go dependecies by running `make install' from within this repository folder
+* Install go dependecies by running `make install` from within this repository folder
 * Build/compile the package using `make build`.

 ### Running